adaptlearning/adapt-contrib-hotgraphic/README.md

 Enables the popups to be cycled through. e.g. going from item 3 back around to item 1.

-####_useGraphicsAsPins

-When this is set to true, the item graphics can be used as 'pins'.
-When this is set to 'false' (per default), a main poster image is displayed, with pins overlayed to trigger the hot spots.

 ####mobileBody

 This is optional body text that will be shown when viewed on mobile.